wgoldie/cloud-to-butt/README.md

-Drop The "Drop The "The""
+Drop The "Drop The 'The'"
 ================

 Chrome extension that rolls back "Facebook" to "The facebook"